 Finally, analytics.
-When you deploy the application, it's important that you have a rich analytics foundation where you can kind of understand which variables are associated with the success of the of the application.
-It's important to have open source.
+When you deploy the application, it’s important that you have a rich analytics foundation where you can understand which variables are associated with the success of the application.
+It’s important to have open source.

 Choosing a CVM solution with an Open Source stack allows you to synchronize data with different solutions, such as a BI solution

-So that's what we try to achieve in the first section, which is defining a model with enough qualitative and quantitative inputs, that we can build a pain statement and build off that pain statement to develop a value statement.
-So to achieve this first step, what we want to do is conducted to leverage the existing materials your team may have developed over time including case studies, testimonials and any ROI calculations.
-That you built internally or through analysts.
-In addition, the next section would relate to Oh, and so
+So that’s what we try to achieve in the first section, which is defining a model with enough qualitative and quantitative inputs, that we can build a pain statement and build off that pain statement to develop a value statement.
+So to achieve this first step, what we want to do is to leverage the existing materials your team may have developed over time including case studies, testimonials and any ROI calculations that you built internally or through analysts.

-What teams/Functions/Departments Within an Organization Can Benefit From Customer Value Management?
+What Teams Within an Organization Can Benefit From Customer Value Management?